-Dennis and Osimhen drop out of Nigeria squad
+Dennis and Osimhen out of Nigeria squad

 They open their campaign against the Pharaohs in Garoua on 11 January.

-More positive tests as Choupo Moting awaits scan results
+More Covid cases as Choupo-Moting awaits scan results

-Meanwhile, Cameroon forward Eric Maxim Choupo-Moting has suffered an injury scare and the hosts are the latest country to announce several coronavirus cases.
+Meanwhile, Cameroon forward Eric Maxim Choupo-Moting has suffered an injury scare and the hosts are the latest to announce several coronavirus cases.

 Choupo-Moting, 32, is awaiting the results of a scan after he left a training session early because of a knee issue.